arp242/zvalidate/README.md

 All validators are just method calls on the `Validator` struct, and follow the same patterns:

-- treat the input's zero type (empty string, 0, nil, etc.) as valid (use the `Required()` validator if you want to make a parameter required);
+- The input's zero type (empty string, 0, nil, etc.) is valid.
+Use the `Required()` validator if you want to make a parameter required).

-- have `key string, value [..]` as the first two arguments, where `key` is the parameter name (to display in the error or next to a form) and `value` is what we want validated (type of `value` depends on validation);
+- `key string, value [..]` are the first two arguments, where `key` is the parameter name (to display in the error or next to a form) and `value` is what we want validated (type of `value` depends on validation).

-- optionally accept a custom message as the last parameter.
+- Optionally accept a custom message as the last parameter.

 The error text only includes a simple human description such as *"must be set"* or *"must be a valid email"*.
 When adding new validations, make sure that they